TLS inspection

 4. Restart the container service for the changes to take effect: sudo systemctl restart containerd.

-Install certificate in pods
+Install the certificate in pods

-1. Create a Secret on the console of the target cluster.
-The following shows an example configuration.
+1. Create a Secret in the console of the target cluster.
+The following is an example configuration.
 The key value is the content of the certificate file.
-For more information about how to create a Secret, see Manage Secrets.
-Select Opaque for Type.
-Alternatively, you can run the following kubectl command to create a Secret.
-Replace ca_chain.crt in the command with the actual certificate filename.
+For details about how to create a Secret, see Manage Secrets.imageAlternatively, you can run the following kubectl command to create the Secret, which has the same effect.
+You must replace ca_chain.crt in the command with the actual certificate filename.

 kubectl create secret generic cfw-pca-cert \